Coolcord/SMB1_Level_Corruptor/README.md

 SMB1 Level Corruptor
 ====================

 The prototype for Level-Headed!
-Randomizes level objects and enemies.
+Randomizes level objects and enemies in Super Mario Bros.
+1 on the NES.

 -=========================- About SMB1 Level Corruptor -=========================-